seanchannel/autobluez/README.md

 	7C:01:0A:FC:C3:14 WaterGuru:FCC314 1097 backyard
 	C8:DF:84:FC:23:F2 WaterGuru:FC23F2 testpod

 ^ note I added aliases at the end of the line which you can use with the shortcuts (or the “FC2655” part).
-There are 5 aliases / functions defined for bash in the attached file. “bleep” and “dx” are what I use to do a command-line session.
+There are 5 aliases / functions defined for bash in bashrc. *“bleep” and “dx” are what I use to do a command-line session.*

 “dx”
 	this will wait for you to copy and paste hex output from gatttool into the terminal. multi-line OK. after pasting content press ^D to terminate input and it will print the input as plain tex.